metrorailings/OwlBlog/content/posts/2022 -week-3-insights.md

 It's also noteworthy that Washington's offensive coach is still insisting on seven-stop drops after seeing his quarterback get brutalized in the first quarter.

 ***

+## Chiefs @ Colts

+I suspect the Colts pass rush is lacking.
+I also suspect Matt Ryan is a surprising liability for the offense.
+What is it about Frank Reich turning washed-up quarterbacks into albatrosses?